 gameplay 85 / story 83 / graphics 90 / sound 95

 The game begins with the player being delivered to the chopping block along with a few other prisoners, one of whom is a Jarl (the mayors of this world) and rebel leader who murdered the High-King of Skyrim.
 This is the one part that feels a little forced.
 It’s hard to tell who’s really talking at times when you’re always able to control the camera, as well as the fact that you get bombarded with information that, for new players, will seem confusing and overdone.
-However, right before the player is about to be six pounds lighter in the head, a mysterious roar begins to unsettle even the toughest soldier on duty.
+However, right before the player is about to be six pounds lighter, a mysterious roar unsettles even the toughest soldier on duty.
 As they call off the names, the roaring only gets louder and louder.
-Once the player’s head is ready to be axed, they see a terrifying creature perch atop a guard tower.
-The yelling of “dragon!” becomes more apparent as the wicked beasts shouts at the soldiers and helps the player escape from the clutches of the executioner.
+Once the player’s head is ready to be axed, a terrifying creature perches atop a guard tower.
+The yelling of “dragon!” seals the deal as the wicked beasts shouts at the soldiers and helps the player escape from the clutches of the executioner.

-This is where the game really gets exciting, gripping the player with an intense escape sequence right before they’re let loose into the vast eponymous world of Skyrim, a Northern country in the fictional land of Tamriel home to the Nords: a proud warrior race whose beliefs and traditions are akin to the Norse Vikings of old.
+This is where the game gets exciting, gripping the player with an intense escape sequence right before they’re let loose into the vast eponymous world of Skyrim: a Northern country in the fictional land of Tamriel home to the Nords, which are a proud warrior race whose beliefs and traditions are akin to the Norse Vikings.
 As soon as the player sets foot into this open landscape, the game is theirs for the taking.
 No guidance, no rules, no pointless navigators required, though they still exist for those who get easily lost.
 And who wouldn’t get lost traveling through frozen tundras, vast evergreen forests, daunting snowy mountains, and even a few hot marshlands.
-It’s no wonder many players decide to just stop and take in the scenery, it’s all so gorgeous, with some texture pop-in that ruins things on a technical level, yet fixes itself quick enough that you can still look at it while hunting through the forests in search of artifacts that interrupted your deer hunting.
+It’s no wonder many players decide to just stop and take in the scenery.
+It’s all so gorgeous, with some texture pop-in that ruins things on a technical level, yet fixes itself quick enough that you can still look at it while hunting through the forests in search of artifacts that interrupted your deer hunting.

-This is what Skyrim offers that few RPGs can pull off: organic storytelling.
-The players themselves find villages, meet up with tons of people, read books and journals explaining the lore behind Skyrim’s legends and myths, and start questing all on their own.
-I was very much overwhelmed with the amount of stuff I could do within the first few hours of playing this well-crafted game.
-The stories the player creates are their own, though the main quests follow a somewhat specific story.
+This is what Skyrim offers that few RPGs do: organic storytelling.
+The player themself find villages, meets up with tons of people, reads books and journals explaining the lore behind Skyrim’s legends and myths, and starts questing all on their own.
+I was overwhelmed with the amount of stuff I could do just within the first few hours.
+The stories the player creates are their own, though the main quest follows a somewhat specific story.
 The main storyline has the player learning about their ancestry and figuring out they’re a warrior of legend called the Dragonborn: one who can absorb the soul of a defeated dragon and use it for their own mighty shouting abilities.
-This adds a new dimension to a combat system that already surpasses Oblivions in all areas.
-Swinging a weapon is fluid, magic looks and feels powerful, and the armor feels like it’s truly protecting the player from all sorts of enemy attacks.
+This adds a new dimension to a combat system that already surpasses Oblivion in all areas.
+Swinging a weapon is fluid, magic looks and feels powerful, and the armor feels like it’s truly protecting the player.
 This even happens in third-person view, which is now fully playable after its disastrous debut in Oblivion.
-Though some players will scoff at the lack of weapon degradation (to which I laugh because it keeps my battle fury going), the more streamlined process towards using…well, anything you want, and even the simplified alchemy and enchantment systems, the game makes up for it by preventing you from leveling up needlessly through running or jumping, as well as reducing the insane level scaling that both occurred in Oblivion.
+Though some players will scoff at the lack of weapon degradation, the more streamlined process towards using…well, anything you want, and even the simplified alchemy and enchantment systems, allows the game to make up for it by preventing you from leveling up needlessly through running or jumping, as well as reducing the insane level scaling that both occurred in Oblivion.
 Nothing fixes the sometimes wonky animations, but it feels weighty and powerful compared to the hyper quick swings of the past.

 Other stories, as mentioned before, are also included alongside the main story.
 One involves a civil war between the Empire and the “Stormcloaks,” a group of rebels fighting for Skyrim’s independence from the Empire’s oppression of their traditions and beliefs—a wonderful allegory to the American Revolution.
 There are missions involving the mages guild looking to unlock an ancient magical power, a warrior guild that has a “beastly” reputation, and a secretive assassin’s guild.
 The great thing is that none of those missions are boring or repetitive (apart from some dungeons).
 Each story is unique in setting, presentation, and overall background.
 Same goes for all the other side missions, with special mention going towards missions involving the Daedra: the dark lords of this world.
 Everything adds to the world of the Elder Scrolls, and nothing feels like it’s misrepresented.